-During the years ended 2020, 2019, and 2018, we recorded impairments related to trade names, technology and intellectual property, and customer relationships.
-See Note Y - Impairments for additional information.
+During the year ended 2020, we recorded impairments related to trade names and technology and intellectual property.
+See Note W - Impairments for additional information.

 Estimated useful life of technology and intellectual property is 15 years.
 Estimated useful life of customer relationships is a range of 13 - 20 years.